tachyon-beep/comfyui-simplefeed/README.md

 ![demo3](https://github.com/tachyon-beep/comfyui-simplefeed/assets/544926/def2656f-e37b-41b7-857a-aebfef037a8d)

 INSTALL:
+1. Do one of:
-1a.
-Git pull the contents of the repo into a subfolder in the custom_nodes folder or install.
+   - Git pull the contents of the repo into a subfolder in the custom_nodes folder or install OR
-OR
-1b.
-Create a subfolder and extract the contents of the repository into it.
+   - Create a subfolder and extract the contents of the repository into it OR
-OR
-1.c Use the install vai Git URL button created by ComfyUI Manager.
+   - Use the install via Git URL button created by ComfyUI Manager.

 2. Restart your install.